 Clients can choose from the national Angus Brangus to an imported beef selection of T-bone, rib eye and strip loin.
 With 32 plates from the parrilla on offer, La Mina, also includes a kosher selection.

-Even though the surf and turf remains a house specialty, Executive Chef Rafael Súarez rolls out his gastro red carpet with a 7-ounce Argentine sirloin and a 12 hour marinated set of cross-cut ribs: Asado de Tira.
+Even though the surf and turf is a house specialty, Executive Chef Rafael Súarez rolls out his gastro red carpet with a 7-ounce Argentine sirloin and a 12 hour marinated set of cross-cut ribs: Asado de Tira.

-La Mina also houses one of the city’s most comprehensive wine cellars and a bar – Dry 73 – for that after dinner drink, preferably a dry and shaken Martini.
+La Mina also houses one of the city’s most comprehensive wine cellars and a bar – Dry 73 – for that after-dinner drink, preferably a dry and shaken Martini.

 Calle 73 No.8-60